War in Donbas: Displaced population

 By early August 2014, at least 730,000 had fled fighting in the Donbas and left for Russia.
 This number, much larger than earlier estimates, was given by the Office of the United Nations High Commissioner for Refugees (UNHCR).
 The number of internal refugees rose to 117,000.
 By the start of September, after a sharp escalation over the course of August, the number of people displaced from Donbas within Ukraine more than doubled to 260,000.
 The number of temporary asylum seekers and refugee applicants from Ukraine in Russia rose to 121,000.
 Despite two months of a shaky ceasefire established by the Minsk Protocol, the number of refugees displaced from Donbas in Ukraine escalated sharply to 466,829 in mid November.

 By April 2015, the war had caused at least 1.3 million people to become internally displaced within Ukraine.
 In addition, more than 800,000 Ukrainians had sought asylum, residence permits, or other forms of legal stay in neighbouring countries, with over 659,143 in Russia, 81,100 in Belarus, and thousands more elsewhere.

 According to another report by the UN OHCHR, over three million people continued to live in the Donbas conflict zone as of March 2016.
 This was said to include 2.7 million who lived in DPR and LPR-controlled areas, and 200,000 in Ukrainian-controlled areas adjacent to the line of contact.
 In addition, the Ukrainian government was said to have registered a total of 1.6 million internally displaced people within Ukraine who had fled the conflict.
 Over one million were reported to have sought asylum elsewhere, with most having gone to Russia.
 The report also said that people that lived in separatist-controlled areas were experiencing "complete absence of rule of law, reports of arbitrary detention, torture and incommunicado detention, and no access to real redress mechanisms".

 By November 2017, the UN had identified 1.8 million internally displaced and conflict-affected persons in Ukraine, while another 427,240 who had sought asylum or refugee status in the Russian Federation, plus 11,230 in Italy, 10,495 in Germany, 8,380 in Spain, and 4,595 in Poland.

+In 2011, Ukrainian Luhansk and Donetsk oblasts had a combined population of 6.1 million.
+As a result of Russian military aggression in 2014, 2 million had to leave the region as refugees.
+After a full-scale Russian invasion in 2022, under the false pretext of "genocide of Russian speakers", another approximately 3 million either fled or were killed, in total resulting in an 80% decrease of the Donbas population.
+According to political scientist Taras Kuzio, this amounts to "destruction, depopulation, and genocide".